Note: This article was originally published in 2015. Since then the race record was broken again, in 2021.

-In November 1990, at the NASCAR season finale at Atlanta, a fatal crash occurred in the pit area.
+In November 1990, at the NASCAR Winston Cup season finale at Atlanta, a fatal crash occurred in the pit area.
 Ricky Rudd locked up his brakes, and spun into the car of Bill Elliott.
 Elliott’s car was being serviced, and tire changer Mike Ritch was struck and fatally injured.
 The series reacted by implementing a bevy of pit rules in 1991, designed to make pit stops safer for everyone involved.
 Numerous complex rules were tried out and many were scrapped, but one rule that firmly stuck was the implementation of a strict speed limit on pit road, enforced at all times.
 USAC and CART followed suit in 1992, imposing similar speed limits.
 CART had a near-miss incident at Long Beach in 1991 when Michael Andretti and Emerson Fittipaldi touched wheels exiting the pits.
 Andretti’s car became airborne and flipped halfway over, then came down almost on top of Fittipaldi’s car, landing in another team’s pit.

-For the 1992 Indianapolis 500, USAC imposed a 100 mph speed limit on pit road.
+For the 1992 Indianapolis 500, USAC imposed a 100 mph speed limit on pit road during cautions.
 Penalties for speeding infractions were in the form of warnings or fines, but starting in 1993 became stiffer, drawing a dreaded stop-and-go penalty.
 Also starting in 1992, USAC started closing the pits at the onset of a caution.
 Cars were required to bunch up behind the pace car before they were allowed to pit.
 Usually it took one lap to adequately pack-up the field, then the pits would open.
 For 1993, the pit road speed limits was enforced at all time, not just under caution.